trumans/treehouse-phrase-hunter-game/README.md

+Basic rules of the game

+The player’s goal is to guess all the letters in a hidden, random phrase.
+At the beginning, the player only sees the number of letters and words in the phrase, represented by blank boxes on the screen.

+To guess letters in the phrase the player may click an onscreen keyboard or select key from computer keyboard.
+The letter is then disabled on the onscreen keyboard and a player can't select that letter again.

+If the selected letter is in the phrase at least once, the letter and its position in the phrase is highlighted on screen.
+All instances of the letter are made visible (so if there are 3 A's, all of the A's in the phrase appear at once).

+If the selected letter is not in the phrase, one of the player's hearts changes to gray.

+The player keeps choosing letters until they reveal all the letters in the phrase, or they make 5 incorrect guesses.

+===

+JavaScript files

+Game.js (Game class)

+Primary properties:
+- an array of phrases to select from
+- current state of the game
+- recently used phrases

+Primary methods:
+- Transition display to Phrase/Keyboard display.
+- Transition display to Game Over display.
+- Handle a selected letter and call the appropriate functions to update the display.

+---

+Phrase.js (Phrase class)

+Primary properties:
+- the current phrase

+Primary methods:
+- display the appropriate number of blanks and spaces for a new phrase.
+- check if a letter is in the phrase.
+- reveal the selected letter in the phrase display.

+---

+app.js

+Create listeners for web elements
+- Start Game button: display the first empty phrase.
+- New Phrase button: reset the board and display a new empty phrase.
+- Onscreen keyboard keys: mark a key as selected.
+- Computer key presses: mark the corresponding onscreen key as selected if key is alphabetic and not previously selected.

+Primary functions

+- Mark a key as selected and call Game method to handle it.

+===

+Additional functionality notes

+The game transitions with a fade to the phrase/keyboard display and the game over display.

+Mouse hovering on the onscreen keyboard expands onscreen key.

-Letters can be selected by mouse or keyboard.
-Game recognizes uppercase and lowercase letters from keyboard.
+Letters can be selected from the computer keyboard or onscreen keyboard by mouse.
+The game accepts uppercase and lowercase letters.

-Phrases may contain uppercase letters.
+Phrases may contain uppercase letters, but the user does not need to correctly guess the case of the letter.

-In regards to the New Phrase button, the indexes for the last X phrases are remembered by the game, where X is one-half of the items in the phrase array.

-Keyboard and mouse clicks are ignored on start page and during fade-in to and from phrase/keyboard display.

-Mouse over the onscreen keyboard expands the current key.
+When the phrase/keyboard display is not active keyboard presses are ignored.
+The same for mouse clicks over the onscreen display area.

-When a letter is correctly guessed the background color transitions to the new color.
+When a letter is correctly guessed the background color on the phrase board transitions to blue.

-When a letter is incorrectly guessed the lost hearts transition to a gray heart.
+When a letter is incorrectly guessed the blue heart transitions to a gray heart.

+When a new phrase is randomly selected the last X phrases are not reused.
+The number X is one-half of the phrases in the phrase array.